DFHack/dfhack/docs/Plugins.rst

 Options:

-:-force:       Ignore normal strange mood preconditions (no recent mood, minimum moodable population, artifact limit not reached).
+:-force:        Ignore normal strange mood preconditions (no recent mood, minimum
+                moodable population, artifact limit not reached).
-:-unit:        Make the strange mood strike the selected unit instead of picking one randomly.
+:-unit:         Make the strange mood strike the selected unit instead of picking
+                one randomly.
 Unit eligibility is still enforced.
-:-type T:      Force the mood to be of a particular type instead of choosing randomly based on happiness.
+:-type <T>:     Force the mood to be of a particular type instead of choosing randomly based on happiness.
-               Valid values are "fey", "secretive", "possessed", "fell", and "macabre".
+                Valid values for Tare "fey", "secretive", "possessed", "fell", and "macabre".
 :-skill S:      Force the mood to use a specific skill instead of choosing the highest moodable skill.
-               Valid values are "miner", "carpenter", "engraver", "mason", "tanner", "weaver", "clothier", "weaponsmith", "armorsmith", "metalsmith", "gemcutter", "gemsetter", "woodcrafter", "stonecrafter", "metalcrafter", "glassmaker", "leatherworker", "bonecarver", "bowyer", and "mechanic".
+                Valid values are "miner", "carpenter", "engraver", "mason", "tanner", "weaver", "clothier", "weaponsmith",  "armorsmith", "metalsmith", "gemcutter", "gemsetter",
+                "woodcrafter", "stonecrafter", "metalcrafter", "glassmaker", "leatherworker",
+                "bonecarver", "bowyer", and "mechanic".

 Known limitations: if the selected unit is currently performing a job, the mood will not be started.